 Read below about the latest COVID updates and practicalities for your travels in Tanzania, and our no risk payment terms.
 For updates about our other destinations, go to the country pages.

-Since the 15th of June 2020, Tanzania has opened its airspace again and travellers from oversees don’t have to go in quarantine, nor have to show a PCR test.
-Lodges, campsites, national parks and restaurants are open and Roadtrip Tanzania is fully operational, and basically back to normal.
+Since the 15th of June 2020, Tanzania has opened its airspace and travellers from oversees don’t have to go in quarantine.
+Since, we have recieved hundreds of Roadtrippers in Tanzania and Zanzibar.
+Restaurants, Lodges, campsites and National Parks are open.

 - When you arrive by plane, all travellers from 6 years and above, need to show a medical certificate in English with a negative COVID PCR test result, not older than 96 hours (4 days).
 This applies to all, also those travellers who are fully vaccinated.

 - If you enter Tanzania overland, crossing the border from Uganda or Kenya, you also either need to show a negative COVID test.